The Security Industry’s Coveted Excellence Award Winners and Finalists from all over the world were

-We use telephony by allowing the Swivel Secure engine to use a voice channel to authenticate internet use.
+We use telephony by allowing the Swivel Secure engine to use a voice channel to authenticate an internet user.

 After entering their username and password details to start the authentication process to a VPN, Web or corporate application, the user receives a security string as a TURing image, embedded in the login page.
 They then receive an IVR (Interactive Voice Response) call to their registered phone number, requesting their One Time Code.
 The OTC is extracted from the security string using the Swivel protocol, and then entered using the phone’s keypad to complete the authentication of the session.